 5 Tricks for Better Sleep:

-- Don’t eat within 3 hours of laying down: By putting food in your body late at night, you are essentially feeding your body energy.
+4. Don’t eat within 3 hours of laying down: By putting food in your body late at night, you are essentially feeding your body energy.
 When you try to fall asleep your body says, “HEY what are you doing!?
 I have all this energy!
 I’m ready to go!”
 Not to mention, once you do fall asleep your body functions slow down, including digestion.
 Your digestive track might say something like, “I’m tired.
 I’m just going to store all this excess food in your belly.
 Hehehe…” If you are near death famished, the BEST thing you can have is actually RAW JUICE!
 Raw Juice has had the fiber removed, so requires very little to no digestion and unlike the juices you find in the stores, raw juice has its nutrients and enzymes still intact.
-Luckily for you, Raw Generation juices are of course raw and ideal for a late night snack! (p.s. use the coupon code JFE50 and save 50% on your order when you check out!).
+Luckily for you, Raw Generation juices are of course raw and ideal for a late-night snack!

 Hope that helps you sleep better!